Joseph7e/MDIBL-T3-WGS-Comparative/README.md

 ## Locate Data on NCBI

+Whatever method you use be sure to grab an outgroup, or don't thats your call.

 ### Method 1: Download genomes based on 16S BLAST results

 We ran a NCBI blast during the genome assembly tutorial.
 This BLAST should have given you the closest match against the nt database.
 Chances are it 'hit' well to many genomes.
-Choose the top
+Choose the top hit to a full genome and follow the links to retriev the download link of the genome FAA from the ftp site.

 ### Method 2: Download all refseq genomes for your genus